 4. A Spacecraft in Continuous Orbit

-A spacecraft moving in a continuous orbit displays the free-fall motion in one of the best possible manner.
-The free-fall motion of the spacecraft allows it to move in a fixed path without any interruption; however, once the propulsion device is turned on, the free-fall motion gets disrupted and a thrust is induced that accelerates the spacecraft.
+A spacecraft moving in a continuous orbit displays the free-fall motion in one of the best possible ways.
+The free-fall motion of the spacecraft allows it to move in a fixed path without any interruption; however, once the propulsion device is turned on, the free-fall motion gets disrupted, and a thrust is induced that accelerates the spacecraft.